hack-of-all-codes/project-kwl-remake/BUSINESS_RULES.md

-# Business Requirements and Rules
+# Business Model and Rules
 Some rough draft of the estimates, things that I think are important for our target users - Music Labels looking for some upcoming artist

 ## Data to Present